-Therefore, if your partner has stopped confiding in you about how unreasonable their boss is or has stopped complaining about how incessant their mother is, it could be a sign that they are no longer as invested in the relationship as they once were.
+Therefore, if your partner has stopped confiding in you about how unreasonable their boss is or has stopped complaining about how incessant their mother is, it could be a big red flag that they are no longer as invested in the relationship as they once were.
 The absence of comforting hugging and emotional support, along with a decline in physical contact, can also signal a distancing in the relationship.

 One of the best things about being in a relationship is always having someone to hang out with.
 At first, things are awkward and tense, but once the two of you find common ground, spending time with each other becomes much easier – and much lovelier.

 Of course, you cannot expect someone to always be in the best of moods whenever they hang out with you.
 Life gets in the way, remember?
-But most times, it is not a bad mood that you need to worry about – it is a lack of any interest whatsoever, often indicated by their body language, a lack of any form of affection, and minimal eye contact.
+But most times, it is not a bad mood that you need to worry about – it is a clear sign of a lack of any interest whatsoever, often indicated by their body language, a lack of any form of affection, and minimal eye contact.